Dealing with Procrastination

 Oftentimes, procrastination comes from a place of perfectionism.
 Fearing you cannot complete a task perfectly can lead to instead prioritising other less important tasks, and procrastinating on the one you need to complete.

-If you are struggling with procrastination, here are a few ways to combat it
+Here are a few ways to combat it

 By nature, procrastination is irrational.
 You know you shouldn’t delay the task you should be doing, and yet you do so anyway.
 It is a form of self-sabotage stemming from a lack of willingness to deal with negative thoughts surrounding a task.
-If you are a perfectionist you may particularly struggle with procrastination.
+If you are a perfectionist, you may particularly struggle with procrastination.
 It sounds contradictory, but perfectionists will often put off a task if they believe they cannot do it perfectly.

 One method for beating procrastination is to break tasks down into more manageable segments, rather than taking on a single, daunting task.
 Breaking tasks down into smaller milestones can make them seem much easier to achieve, and gives you a clear guideline mapping out how exactly to accomplish something.